 - smelly breath

 As horses get older their immune systems become less efficient and can be slower to fight infections.
 It is sensible to keep your horse’s vaccination status against Equine Influenza (Flu) and Tetanus up to date especially if they are mixing with other horses of unknown vaccination status moving onto the yard.

 Equine Influenza is a very serious respiratory disease in horses and can cause significant clinical signs including death.
 Annual vaccinations against Equine Influenza is important to keep their immunity against this disease up to date.

 Horses are most at risk of contracting Tetanus when they have a wound.
 Most elderly horses will be retired in a field and they can pick up small cuts and wounds which may even remain hidden under long hairy coats.
 It is important to keep their Tetanus protection up to date.

 Good parasite control is very important in the older horse.
-Routine testing of your horse, as described in our Worming blog, is essential.
+Routine testing of your horse, as described in our Worming Advice section, is essential.
 Uncontrolled parasite burdens in elderly horses can cause significant weight loss, colic and even death.
-As I have mentioned before the immune system in older horses may not function as well as younger horses and they can be prone to suffering from large parasite burdens.
+As I have mentioned before, the immune system in older horses may not function as well as younger horses and they can be prone to suffering from large parasite burdens.
 TEST BEFORE YOU TREAT.

 Recent studies have shown that younger horses can suffer from Cushing’s disease but invariably we see it in older horses (>15 yo).
 The most important and serious clinical sign of Cushing’s Disease is laminitis which can cause severe debilitating lameness.
 Other clinical signs of Cushing’s Disease include: